Bragg glass signatures in Pd$_x$ErTe$_3$ with X-ray diffraction Temperature Clustering (X-TEC): Introduction

-Since both long-range order and Bragg glass order have the same signature of a vanishing peak width, we introduce our final feature of interest to distinguish Bragg glass from long range order: the asymmetry between the intensity distribution of a pair of CDW satellite peaks.
-As it has been long known, disorder pinning of the lattice displacement component $u_{\vec{q}}$ can cause asymmetry between intensities $I(\vec{G}+\vec{q})$ and $I(\vec{G}-\vec{q})$ ~\cite{Ravy1993J.Phys.IVFrance,Rosso2003Phys.Rev.B,Ravy2006Phys.Rev.B} (see Appendix-D).
-We probe the asymmetry signature from the surrounding diffuse scattering of the CDW peaks, since the resolution limits the accuracy of asymmetry assessments from the CDW peaks.
+The impact of disorder in the intercalated samples is evidenced by CDW peak asymmetry~\cite{Ravy1993J.Phys.IVFrance,Rosso2003Phys.Rev.B,Ravy2006Phys.Rev.B,Rosso2004Phys.Rev.B} (section D in SM).
+Due to the sharpness of the CDW peaks with their vanishing widths, comparing the peak height between two peaks is prone to pixelation error (section J in SM).
+Hence we focus on the asymmetry between the distribution of satellite scattering intensities across a Bragg peak.
 As shown in Fig.~4(a-b), the contrast between the raw x-ray data from the pristine sample and the intercalated sample is stark.
 Specifically, while the pristine sample's intensity distribution shows minimal asymmetry of the satellite diffuse scattering across the Bragg peaks, the intercalated sample clearly shows enhanced asymmetry in the form of half diamonds.
-The raw intensity cuts shown in Fig.~4(c-f), at temperatures spanning the CDW-1 long range ordered and Bragg glass phase for the pristine and intercalated sample respectively, clearly shows that only the intercalated sample in Fig.~4(e-f) exhibit marked asymmetry.
-The presence of asymmetry specific to the intercalated sample distinguishes it from the pristine sample, and indicates the pinning of CDW modulations by the intercalant-induced disorder.
-A comprehensive picture of the prevalent asymmetry in the Bragg glass phase emerges upon \xtec\ clustering shown in Fig.~4(g).
-When the entire data set of the intercalated sample is split into two clusters (after removing the Bragg peaks and the CDW peaks), the clustering results reveal that the diffuse region around satellite CDW-1 peaks are systematically asymmetric.
+The asymmetry is apparent as the congruent satellite points to these half-diamonds show no scattering.
+The raw intensity cuts shown in Fig.~4(c,d) clearly show that the distribution of satellite intensities across a Bragg peak is uniquely asymmetric but only for the intercalated sample in Fig.~4(d).
+We quantify the diffuse scattering asymmetry by the ratio $\alpha$ defined as $(I_1-I_2)/(I_1+I_2)$, where $I_1$ and $I_2$ are the respective intensities of the two congruent satellite diamond regions [see Fig~4(e)].
+The ratio $\alpha$ in Fig.~4(e) quantifies the enhanced asymmetry in the intercalated samples and its absence in the pristine sample.
+The presence of asymmetry specific to the intercalated sample distinguishes it from the pristine sample and indicates the pinning of modulations in and around the CDW by the intercalant-induced disorder.
+A comprehensive picture of the prevalent asymmetry in the Bragg glass and short-range ordered phase emerges upon \xtec\ clustering shown in Fig.~4(f-h) and SM Fig.~9(d).
+When the entire data set of the intercalated sample is split into two clusters (after removing the Bragg peaks and the CDW peaks), the clustering results reveal that the diffuse region around satellite CDW-1 peaks is systematically asymmetric.